scalingparrots/scalingparrots-contracts/README.md

 ## Security

 This project is maintained by [ScalingParrots](https://scalingparrots.com), and developed following our high standards for code quality and security.
 ScalingParrots Contracts is meant to provide tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problems you might experience.

+## Audit

+Contracts are not audited, use at your own risk